UltiMafia/Ultimafia/docs/guide-role-creation.md

 #### Meetings

 Meetings are primarily used to vote on a target or talk.
-For instance, the Tiler has the `CompassGiver` meeting to decide who she should should use her ability on.
+For instance, the Tyler has the `CompassGiver` meeting to decide who she should should use her ability on.

 Important properties of meetings: